-As well as the core planning policies, the draft Plan contains Community Actions and Aspirations.
-These are things we would like to achieve for our village and are also based on the feedback we've had so far from residents and stakeholders.
+As well as the core planning policies, the Plan contains Community Actions and Aspirations.
+These are things we would like to achieve for our village and are also based on the feedback we've had from residents and stakeholders.
 They cover important issues like reducing the impact of traffic, getting more public open space, enhancing the countryside and biodiversity, and much more.
-Please tell us what you think of these as well.
 To make them happen, we'll need lots of help.
 So, if you are enthusiastic about any of these actions and aspirations, please tell us or email us at info@broomfieldnp.org.uk.
 We can't do it without you.

 Finally, I want to say a huge thank you to the residents and parish councillors on the Neighbourhood Plan Steering Group.
-They have put in a massive amount of work over the last 6 years to make sure we conserve and enhance the best of Broomfield.
+They have put in a massive amount of work over the last nine years to make sure we conserve and enhance the best of Broomfield